Estimated reading time: 5 minutes

 - Plan Efficient Routes: Optimize your routes to minimize stop-and-go driving and reduce battery strain.

 - Regularly Service Your Vehicle: Keep up with maintenance to address any issues before they escalate.
+More tips for hybrid vehicle maintenance for rideshare drivers are in this guide.

 Guidance for Auto Repair Shop Owners